Organisation, management and control model of

 The same has been prepared in the name and on behalf and in any case in the interest of the Company and of all its direct and indirect personnel.

-The contents of the Organisational Model pursuant to Italian Legislative Decree no. 231/01 are based on compliance with the principles established by the Code of Ethics.
+The contents of the Organisational Model pursuant to (It.)
+Legislative Decree no. 231/01 are based on compliance with the principles established by the Code of Ethics.
 Even if the latter is ontologically autonomous, therefore, it is an essential component of the Model.

 Behaviours that do not comply with the Code of Ethics are prosecuted and punished.

-1. SCOPE OF APPLICATION
+I SCOPE OF APPLICATION

 The Company, in addition to compliance with the laws and regulations in force in carrying out its activities, intends to observe high ethical standards in the daily conduct of its work: these standards and their guiding principles are gathered in this Code of Ethics (hereinafter, code).

 The code is an integrative tool of the rules of conduct dictated by the legislator: simple compliance with the law, while being a fundamental condition, is often not sufficient for the Company that requires that all company decisions and the conduct of staff and of all those who collaborate be based on ethical rules, even in cases where they have not been codified by law.
+By the term personnel we mean the group of people who work in or for the Company: employees, directors and collaborators of any nature.

 2. GENERAL PRINCIPLES OF CONDUCT FOR THE ORGANISATION